 One question I am almost always guaranteed to get is “Why do your cats/kittens cost so much” Boy is this one loaded question.
 This may be a long article, but it’s worth the read to truly understand the situation.

 As a Breeder, I seem to automatically get a bad reputation with some as it seems Responsible Breeders are ultimately lumped in with Back Yard Breeders (BYB) which can include puppy mills and kitten mills.
+These are breeders that don't care about the health of their breeding cats or kittens or their best interest.
+They just want to produce as many kittens as they can and make money.
 It isn’t common that I am asked why I’m contributing to the over population of pets.
 This is a whole other topic of discussion that we won’t get into today, but I surely can tell you there is a whole lot more to it and there is a HUGE difference between myself and the Lancaster County “breeders” of Pennsylvania that I grew up around.

 What most people see is my kittens are $1200-$2200 and immediately you probably think wow she’s making bank!
-I am sorry but you are wrong.
+I am sorry but you are wrong (Check out our article Confessions of a Bengal breeder).
 As a buyer, customer and outside perspective unfortunately one does not see everything behind the scenes so let’s break it down.

 Start Up Costs: